a collection of notes on areas of personal interest

 These two-storey developments – the best of them in quality being in Wakra – were distinguished by their relatively tall proportions and the arcaded form of their second storeys.
 The integral wind towers would have helped to bring down cool air into the houses, but the second storeys facing the sea directly also would have been able to catch and draw down some amount of the cool sea breezes.
 In addition to affecting the micro-climates of the individual houses they also had an effect in moving air within the relatively narrow adjacent sikka, or passageway which gave access to the house.

 This system worked well until the advent of wall-mounted air-conditioning units which introduced a range of problems.
-Passage through the sikkat became unpleasant through the heat exhausted into the sikkat as well as the accompanying reverberating noise.
+Passage through the sikkak became unpleasant through the heat exhausted into the sikkak as well as the accompanying reverberating noise.
 In addition the condensate was allowed to drip into the pedestrian areas creating a mess if not a danger from slipping for pedestrians.
 All this was exacerbated by the danger of hitting your head on them from their inconsiderate location.
-This photo to the right was taken in Dubai in 2003, and is not typical of sikkat in Doha either in the past or today, but I have included it here as it certainly illustrates what happened with the addition of modern utility systems to old buildings.
+This photo to the right was taken in Dubai in 2003, and is not typical of sikkak in Doha either in the past or today, but I have included it here as it certainly illustrates what happened with the addition of modern utility systems to old buildings.

 You can see that this was taken in an old area of Doha by the size of the palm tree in the background.
 But you can also see that this is not an area where Qataris are living by the state of the sikka.
 It appears that the sikka has been taken over partially as a living area by those living in the adjacent housing, but my real purpose for including this photograph is to illustrate how wall-mounted air-conditioners affect the area outside the house.
 Apart from the visual effect, they can hinder movement, be dangerous to pedestrians and the water from the air-conditioners spills onto the ground.